NASA-Planetary-Science/CCAM_PROSPECT/README.md

 4. Running Options:
 Users can choose to overwrite any existing radiance (RAD) files by selecting “Overwrite existing RAD” and any existing relative reflectance (REF) files by selecting “Overwrite existing REF”.

+There are also options for smoothing the VIO and VIS regions of the REF data.
+A user can choose to smooth VIO, VIS, or both.
+If the "smooth VIO" option is selected, data between 241nm and 469nm will be smoothed with a 51-channel moving median filter.
+If "smooth VIS" is selected, data between 473 and 905nm will be smoothed.

 The two buttons at the bottom are used to run the calibration.
 Selecting “Calibrate to RAD” will run the radiance calibration on input PSV file(s) and output to the appropriate directory, overwriting files as designated using the radio buttons described above.

 Running “Calibrate to REF” will run both the radiance calibration and the relative reflectance calibration.
 Input for relative reflectance calibration can be either a raw PSV file or a RAD file created with CCAM_PROSPECT.
 If it is a PSV file, the tool will first create a RAD file and then create a relative reflectance file from that file.